ChrisChinchilla/chrischinchilla.com/CV.md

 Over the past 4-5 years, I have spoken at over 100 events on a wide variety of subjects, find more on my [website](https://chrischinchilla.com/events).

-### Podcasts
+### Podcasts and Video

-I contribute to two regular podcasts: My own weekly news show "The Weekly Squeak" that has run for 5 years, and the "Write the Docs podcast", which has run for 3 years.
+I contribute to several regular podcasts:

+-   My weekly tech news show, "The Weekly Squeak"
+-   The "Write the Docs" podcast
+-   I produce the "Ethics in Open Source" podcast
+-   As well as a gaming and storytelling podcast

+I host the following regular livestreams:

+-   Weekly "Hands on" with a tech tool
+-   Fortnightly "DevX5" covering developer experience topics
+-   Twice a month documentation and developer experience office hours
+-   As well as two gaming livestreams

 ### Open Source